 Credit Union Overview

-Mountain America Credit Union was originally founded in 1934 as the Salt Lake Telephone Employees Credit Union.
+Founded in 1934, Mountain America Credit Union was originally known as the Salt Lake Telephone Employees Credit Union.
 Following the 1984 merger with the Postal Workers Credit Union, the name was changed to Mountain America Credit Union.
-In 1988, MACU merged with the Utah State Credit Union and became the second largest credit union in Utah.
-The most recent merger occurred in February 2015, when Idaho-based Les Boise Credit Union joined forces with MACU, extending the Credit Union’s footprint into the Boise area.
-Today, Mountain America Credit Union has over 645,900 members with assets in excess of $5.9 billion.
+MACU merged with the Utah State Credit Union in 1988, becoming the second largest credit union in Utah.
+In February 2015, Idaho-based Les Boise Credit Union joined forces with MACU, extending the Credit Union’s footprint into the Boise area.
+The latest merger occurred in April 2018, when Dugway Federal Credit Union (Utah) became part of the MACU family.

-How the Bump Term Deposit Compares
+How the 6-Month Certificate Compares

-The above rates are accurate as of 2/13/2017.
+The above information and rates are accurate as of 6/12/2023.